 We continued on in the afternoon with an exploration of abstraction, including collage techniques.
 This was more of an intuitive and collaborative process with the entire group.
 Here’s a photo of the table we were working on; somehow I got a real kick out of the inky messiness here.
 In retrospect, I think part of my painting looks like a slice of pizza, could this have been a subliminal message from my stomach that I was still hungry?

 After cleaning up, our afternoon concluded with a short zazen meditation sitting and a talk.
 I felt really energized by what I learned in the class and I hope to continue doing some more things with sumi-e.

 After the class was over I had dinner at Samovar Tea House with C.W., because after all it was right across the street!
 I cupped an exquisite Four Seasons oolong and concluded my day with more meditation.
-It was a great day in San Francisco, with my interests in art, tea and Buddhism fused together in a most delightful manner.
+It was a great day with San Francisco tea, my interests in art, and Buddhism fused together in a most delightful manner.